MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 **Direct users to a screen only when needed**

 Some users use Cortana on speaker-only devices and can't see a card.
 If the user needs to see a card, direct them to Cortana's companion app.
-However, try to do this sparingly.
-Ideally, a user should be able to use your skill on any supported device regardless of whether it has a screen, without having to use a secondary device.
+Try to do this sparingly.
+Ideally, a user should be able to use your skill on any supported device, regardless of whether it has a screen, without having to use a secondary device.
 An exception is when the user has to sign in to your skill or provide private information.
 Other than the sign-in card, cards are read-only on speaker devices.

 The following scenario shows a cooking skill that provides a list of ingredients.

 > **Good**: This recipe has five ingredients.
 Here are the first three.
 Two eggs, a cup of flour, and a half a cup of water.
-Say *next- for the rest of the ingredients.<br/>
+Say *next* for the rest of the ingredients.<br/>
 > **Bad**: Open the companion app to see the list of ingredients.

 Note that the time between user utterances is limited.
 On a speaker-only device,if a timeout occurs, the skill ends.
 On a Windows device, the skill is still active, but the microphone turns off. <!-- For cases like this, it may also be a good to ask the user if they would like the instructions emailed to them.-->